Decentraland-DAO/wiki-adv/Software Settings.md

 **Import Settings:** Default.

 **Recommended GLTF/GLB import settings**
-- **Pack Images** by default is enabled, It's recommended to keep that setting enabled.
+- **Pack Images:** by default is enabled, It's recommended to keep that setting enabled.
 - On import you will need to enable option **"Merge Vertices"**.
 When you export any object from Blender to GLB, mesh vertices will split as UV shells.
 That means that if you will import object back to Blender, your mesh will look exactly the same, but if you will start edit it and move vertices, you will notice that in some areas there are 2 vertices in located and the same place.
 - **Shading:** Use Normal Data
 - **Bone Dir:** by default it's **Blender**, but sometimes you will need to change this setting to **Temperance**, for example, when you will import **Decentraland avatars** to Blender, with **Bone Dir: Blender**, you won't see bones.
 Temperance setting solve this issue.